 On closer study of one picture and using the OS map and the angles of the ditch, wall, building and sky-line as bearings, I’m almost certain that this photo shows buildings at Crochy:

 There is also a photo of the young MacGillivray, John William the 13th chief, who sold up at 26, presumably to cover debts and fund his life elsewhere.
-One wonders if he felt uneasy here, a curio on display.
+One wonders if he felt uneasy here.
 He himself was deceased in London at 50, with no heir.

 I cycled up the drive of Dunmaglass estate to look at the cairn.
 One could almost assume it was a large field clearance cairn, commonly of Bronze Age origins, created when fields were cleared of stones; indeed one local I spoke to believed it to be such and had never queried its existence.
 Another thought it to be a cairn in memory of the Clan MacGillivray.
 Seemingly on the estate itself it is referred to as ‘The MacGillivray cairn’, assumed to be a memorial to the Clan.